Research is our raw material

 Partners & funders

 We work daily with public research institutes and national agencies.
+Who they are, and what each one produces →

+Not forgetting Bpifrance (French Tech Émergence grant) and the FILARMONI network.
 Have a research project or a study in mind?
 Get in touch.

 The method, in video

-Why material flow analysis and Sankey diagrams help steer sustainable supply chains — explained on the wood value chain.
+Why material flow analysis and Sankey diagrams help steer sustainable supply chains: explained on the wood value chain.